ScooloV/bbpedia/docs/dungeon_bowl/set-up.md

 ***DWUTPORTALS***

-Each college's dugout contains its own one-wa\■ a w more players to enter the dungeon. *Once* r I a coach may teleport a single player from *their* dL 1 n o the dungeon, in the same manner as *if they 3 *n ered a Portal, with the exception that *they '* I ove further that turn.
-The team that has *the f* I nnot teleport a player in on their *first team tu\■ r*
+Each college's dugout contains its own one-wa\ a w more players to enter the dungeon. *Once* r I a coach may teleport a single player from *their* dL 1 n o the dungeon, in the same manner as *if they 3 *n ered a Portal, with the exception that *they '* I ove further that turn.
+The team that has *the f* I nnot teleport a player in on their *first team tu\
+r*

 ro11 the same number as they I